Recruitment Settings

 When using Prolific integration:

-- Set the payment amount in your Prolific study settings
+- Set the payment amount in your Prolific study settings within the deployment

 - Configure completion codes for payment verification